Lorentz invariant entanglement distribution for the space-based quantum network: Diffraction effects

 As expected for no diffraction $ \sigma = 0 $, there are no relativistic corrections.
 The relativistic corrections to lowest order act to accentuate the diffraction effects which are already present.
 In terms of physical parameters, the diffraction angle can be estimated as $ \sigma \approx \lambda/d $, where $ \lambda $ is the photon wavelength and $ d $ is the diameter of the transmitter.
 For infrared photons, this gives $ \sigma \sim 10^{-6} $.
 We see that in this case the relativistic corrections are quite small as it is a secondary correction.

 Diffraction effects can be remedied using entanglement purification methods.
-We demonstrate that it is possible to achieve high purities by adapting the purification procedure devised in Ref. \cite{bennett96} to our relativistic entangled photons containing three components (a photon has spin-1).
-The procedure is similar to original protocol except that due to the additional components one obtains a multivariable recurrence relation instead of a single variable recurrence relation \cite{tessler17}.
+We demonstrate that it is possible to achieve high purities by adapting the purification procedure devised in Ref. \cite{bennett96} to our relativistic entangled photons.
 In Fig. \ref{fig3}(d) we show the results of the entanglement purification on the state (\ref{rhodef}) using (\ref{diffractedpsi}).
 We calculate the number of photons required as the number of photons required for a purification of a particular target fidelity, multiplied by the photon attenuation factor (the ratio of the number of photons sent to received), divided by the success probability of the purification.
 The photon attenuation is $ {\cal A} = L^2 \lambda^2/d_S^2 d_A^2 $, which for parameters $ L = 13000 $ km, $ \lambda = 800 $ nm, $ d_S = d_A = 1 $ m gives $ {\cal A} \approx 100 $ photons being sent for each one received \cite{aspelmeyer03}.
 For the various diffractive spreads $ \sigma $ considered, we find that an improvement in the fidelity is achievable as long as the original diffractive spread is lower than $ \sigma \lesssim 1 $.
 For very broad $ \sigma $ the purification fails and the fidelity decreases.
 As typically the spread is $ \sigma \ll 1 $ we anticipate that such purification methods should always be successful in practice.